Hayden-and-Connor/web-scada/d3/README.md

 ## A working example of a line graph drawn with D3 using random data

-For reference, check client/data.js

-or read here:
+For reference, check client/data.js or read here:

-(sorry it's not the prettiest, threw it together in an afternoon as a proof of concept)

 ```javascript
 	const svg = d3.select('svg')